EmmanuelMasavoDjegou/Deep-Learning-for-Survival-Analysis/README.md

 ## 📌 About

 This repository is a structured roadmap and hands-on portfolio built by a Ph.D. candidate in Statistics.
-It explores modern deep survival models applied to reliability engineering, biomedical studies and risk analysis—bridging traditional survival models and AI.
+It explores modern deep survival models applied to reliability engineering, biomedical studies and risk analysis—bridging survival Analysis and AI.

 ---